Observe and record animal behaviour

 Behaviour is any externally observable activity of an animal.

-Animal behaviour is the way an animal acts, or reacts, to other organisms or the environment.
+Animal behaviour is how an animal acts or reacts to other organisms or the environment.

 In general, it includes: